stacklane/docs/🗄/Article/models/fields.md

 # Default

 Every non-embedded model type is pre-defined with a unique `id`, plus `created` and `modified` timestamp fields.
 These are automatically managed.
-All are available before persisting.
+All are available immediately after model creation, even prior to persisting.

 # Primitives